aws/aws-sdk-go-v2/feature/dynamodb/entitymanager/README.md

     - Use `AddPut(item *T)` or `AddRawPut(map[string]types.AttributeValue)` to queue items for writing.
     - Use `AddDelete(item *T)` or `AddRawDelete(map[string]types.AttributeValue)` to queue items for deletion.
     - Call `Execute(ctx, ...)` to perform the batch write.
+    - Use `Merge(otherBatchers...)` on a `BatchWriteOperation` to create a `BatchWriteExecutor` that can write to multiple tables in a single coordinated workflow.

 - `CreateBatchGetOperation() *BatchGetOperation[T]`: Returns a new batch get operation, allowing you to queue multiple keys for retrieval and execute them in a single batch request.
 Handles chunking, retries for unprocessed keys, and respects DynamoDB's batch size limits.
     - Use `AddReadItem(item *T)` or `AddReadItemByMap(map[string]types.AttributeValue)` to queue keys for retrieval.
     - Call `Execute(ctx, ...)` to perform the batch get, which yields results as an iterator.
+    - Use `Merge(otherBatchers...)` on a `BatchGetOperation` to create a `BatchGetExecutor` that can read from multiple tables in a single `BatchGetItem` workflow.

 Batch operations are useful for efficiently processing large numbers of items, minimizing network calls, and handling DynamoDB's batch constraints automatically.